faisalmemon/ios-crash-dump-analysis-book/README.md

 I had a special index mark for trademark terms and a custom script to collate those and inject them into the text as a list of acknowledged trademarks.
 The entire book building process was automated from a command line script.

 I had a special `.css` file for the E-book to make the tables look nicer (a simple outline border).
+I also used a github styled `.css` file for the HTML edition.

 The last phase was upload to the KDP website to generate the e-book and print versions.
-I had to re-size my example code blocks to fit the Extended Distribution in Print requirements (6 inches by 9 inches) as only standard book sizes are distributable via Extended Distribution (regular book shops).
+I had to re-size my example code blocks to fit the Extended Distribution in Print requirements (6 inches by 9 inches is the biggest) as only standard book sizes are distributable via Extended Distribution (regular book shops).

+## Progress and Effort

+The hardest part was learning about the appropriate tooling to do the job and deploy for the relevant target formats, and working out what formats and platforms to use.
+This consumed two weeks.

+The tail portion of the work was quick.
+It took 1 day to re-base my code on the newly released Xcode 10 Gold Master.
+I just needed to re-work one chapter due to a behavior change in iOS 12.
+It took 1 day to proof read my work using VoiceOver.
+It took 1 day to re-format the code and report examples to change to 6 x 9 inch book format needed for Extended Distribution of the text in print format to physical book sellers, as well as the time to fix up the print ready PDF since Amazon has stricter gutter requirements (going into the margin) than I had anticipated.
+I also had to do the book cover text.
+I was overall pleased it was 3 days of final processing.

+The chapters of the book were the most effort.
+Each chapter took about 0.5 days to fix spelling and grammar, and add index entries.
+The rest of the time was spent roughly 60% research, 40% writing but I am not sure as I didn't pay so much attention to the balance.

+I wrote over a period of 3 months but had other tasks and duties during that time.
+So it was 7 weeks of full time work spread across 3 months.
+I worked normal business hours, roughly 40 hours per week.
+For 170 pages of text, it works out at 1.6 hours per page.

+I planned to write more but I had some work opportunities that came up that were potentially going to limit my time to spend on the book and wasn't sure if it was going to pass the "moonlighting" test for private work.

+I would have written chapters explaining about Operating Systems architecture, assembly programming basics, and performance analysis with Instruments.

 ## Supporting software